 The maximum reasonable rent has been determined by the rental value of residential property by the Ministry of Home Affairs.
 The SSH has set a target rent for all the living accommodation.
 The target rent is a percentage of the maximum reasonable rent.
 This percentage is often 100%.
 If you move house within a complex or to another SSH address, you immediately pay the target rent for your new room or residence.
 It could be the case that you pay a higher rent than your neighbours or housemates who pay the ‘old’ rent price.
 The SSH will never ask for more than the maximum reasonable rent.

-Are you an international student or international guest staff and do you live in temporary furnished accommodation via your educational institution (the so called 'reserved accommodation')?
+Are you an international student or international guest staff and do you live in temporary furnished accommodation via your educational institution (the so called short stay)?
 Then you will pay an all-inclusive rent.
 This means that all the charges for electricity, water, heating, service, furniture, decoration, household insurance and taxes have been included in your rent.
 If you pay an all-inclusive rent, you will not receive a final invoice for the service costs.
 For more information about your rent price, go to My SSH.